Running Bowline

 Usage

 The Running Bowline functions similarly to a noose, tightening when pulled.
-It is created by forming a Bowline knot around the standing part of the rope, allowing the loop to slip and constrict under tension.
+It is created by forming a Bowline Knot around the standing part of the rope, allowing the loop to slip and constrict under tension.
 This knot is commonly used in sailing and tree work.
 The Running Bowline is reliable and non-jamming, meaning it is easy to untie even after being heavily loaded.
 Its ability to tighten under load while remaining secure makes it ideal for tasks like hoisting, lassoing, or retrieving objects from difficult positions.

 History